Focus on: The Cotswolds and Cheltenham

-Racegoers from around the world will be descending on the Regency Spa town of Cheltenham from March13-16 2012 for the prestigious National Hunt Festival which is the pinnacle of the race calendar.
+Racegoers from around the world descend on the Regency Spa town of Cheltenham during March each year for the prestigious National Hunt Festival which is the pinnacle of the race calendar.

 Top of the pecking order when it comes to spas is Calcot Manor, which exudes luxury and comfort and is very child-friendly, along with the new, and rather grand, kid on the block Ellenborough Park (which overlooks the racecourse), The Greenway and in the centre of Cheltenham Chapel Spa and Neal’s Yard which nestles in the exclusive Montpellier district.